Pelican Ice Retention: How to Pack Your Cooler

 Keep it Clean

 The first thing you should do is clean out your cooler with dish detergent and warm water.
-Thanks to the drain that is built into your Pelican Elite Cooler cleaning is a breeze.
+Thanks to the drain that is built into most hard-sided Pelican Elite Cooler (the 20QT does not include a drain) cleaning is a breeze.
 If you are worried about lingering odors from keeping the cooler in storage, put a little vanilla extract on a paper towel and give your clean and dry cooler a quick wipe.
 Don’t forget to repeat this step at the end of your trip!

 Plan and Prep